 Key Stage 1 and develop a lifelong love of reading as they move through school.
 The

-systematic teaching of synthetic phonics, using the Jolly Phonics programme, is given a high
+systematic teaching of synthetic phonics, using the Little Wandle programme, is given a high

 priority throughout Early Years and Key Stage 1.
 Children need to learn key phonic